-Which isn't to say that it was easy by any means.
+This isn't to say that it was easy by any means.
 The effort to put Neil Armstrong and Edwin "Buzz" Aldrin on the lunar surface was full of all the ups and downs that make for compelling drama, making the details of this historic event all that much more fascinating to revisit.

-With that, the stage was set for the unprecedented national effort to put a man on the moon.
+With that, the stage was set for the unprecedented national effort to put a man on the Moon.

 They almost make it sound easy.